Storytelling for a Digital Age

-Change the world by telling its stories.
-Become a professional content creator with the journalistic and technological skills to engage, inform, and make a difference.
+Change the world by telling stories that matter.
+Become a professional content creator with the journalistic and entrepreneurial skills to engage, inform, pursue your passion, and make a difference.
 Get a master’s degree in multimedia journalism.

 Full-time Oregon residents pay about $5,950 a term, for a total program cost of $25,700-$31,650.
 Our program is eligible for federal financial aid and the G.I.
 Bill.